Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Introduction

 Section \ref{S_trunc_cat} is new.
 There we equip the truncated affine parabolic category $\mathcal{O}$ with a restricted type A categorical Kac-Moody action and so produce a functor to the cyclotomic Hecke category.

 In Section \ref{S_faith_comb} we study an interplay between the faithfulness properties of quotient morphisms and combinatorial properties of crystals.
-Namely, we state two combinatorial conditions that guarantee vanishing of $\operatorname{Hom}$ and $\Ext^1$ from a suitable simple to a suitable tilting.
-We relate the faithfulness properties to those vanishing properties.
-Finally, we check that our combinatorial conditions hold in certain special cases.
+Namely, we state a combinatorial condition that guarantees vanishing of $\operatorname{Hom}$ from a suitable simple to a suitable tilting.
+Finally, we check that our combinatorial condition holds in a certain special case.

-In Section \ref{S_Cat_Sch} we introduce the notion of a Schur category.
-An example is provided by the GGOR category $\mathcal{O}$ for $\ell=1$.
-Then we show that any Schur category is equivalent to the direct sum of modules over the level $1$ $q$-Schur algebras (for all parameters).
-Next, we define a Schur categorical action that happens to be a special case of a categorical Kac-Moody action of type A.

-Section \ref{S_C_cat_equi} we define new quotient functors that are ``larger'' then the functors considered (our old functors factor through new ones).
+Section \ref{S_C_cat_equi} we define new quotient functors that are ``larger'' than the functors considered before (our old functors factor through new ones).
 Then we show that the target categories for our new functors in the GGOR and in the parabolic setting are equivalent.